-3. Reach out to people in self isolation
+3. Reach out to people in self-isolation

 Send them funny memes or GIFs to cheer them up.
 Call them.
 Video chat them.
 Don’t forget about them.
 Make sure they feel less alone and have social support.
 Offer them help.
-Some communities have started to use these cards to help neighbors who are in self-isolation.
+Some communities have started to use these cards to help neighbours who are in self-isolation.

 4. Volunteer your time.

 Know someone in self-isolation or who needs to limit their public interactions?
 Offer to pick up and deliver their shopping, treats, or other things they might need, while taking precautions to keep yourself safe.
-Your time and labor could be a big help to someone needing support.
+Your time and labour could be a big help to someone needing support.

 5. Counter racist fears and xenophobia

 Diseases can make anyone sick regardless of their origin or ethnicity.
 Yet because the virus originated in China, people of Chinese descent have faced a wave of racism.
-Help stop the fear and abuse by educating people and correcting racist comments or behavior when you hear or see them.
+Help stop the fear and abuse by educating people and correcting racist comments or behaviour when you hear or see them.

 6. Combat misinformation online